Gustice/ESP32Tutorial/README.md

     - MINGW
     - CMake

-Note that each folder containes detailed instructions to use appropriate folder.
+Note that each folder contains detailed instructions to use appropriate folder.
 I tried to describe also parts for completely new user.